 The fees you pay for merchant account opening and maintenance differ among banks and Fintechs.
 Most commonly, you will have to pay much more if you have a high-risk business.
 Being high-risk means that a company either has a short/bad credit card processing history or is a part of an industry that is more prone to chargebacks than other sectors.
 Read more about chargebacks and how to prevent them in this article.

 Why do you need a merchant account?

-As mentioned before, you cannot accept online payments and electronic transactions without a merchant account.
+As mentioned before, you cannot accept online payments and electronic transactions without a merchant bank account.

 Getting a merchant account entails some steps for e-commerce companies.
 Their website should contain information on the payment methods they offer, clearly established policies, they must comply with Payment Card Industry Data Security Standard (PCI DSS) and PSD2 – the Revised Payment Services Directive (the latter is relevant to the EU and the UK merchants).
 You can learn more about starting an e-commerce business and setting up your website in this article.

 Side note: the PSD2 compliance deadline for the EU merchants expired on December 31, 2020.
 Companies from Great Britain need to be compliance-ready before September 14, 2021.

 But what about businesses that work in retail – do they need to have a merchant bank account?
 If their store works with electronic money transactions – yes, they do.
 Of course, there are cases when a physical shop only accepts payments in cash, like some small local stores.

 Still, we highly advise these stores to establish merchant accounts as well.
 More and more people start using cash alternatives when shopping, and the year 2020 influenced the retail and e-commerce spheres greatly.
 That’s why it is more rational to offer customers as many payment methods as possible, otherwise, you risk losing clients altogether.